mcarvin8/ava-sf-devops/README.md

 ```

 Delete this variable and the step in each `after_script` section if you are not using slack.

-### Secondary Stages
-**These jobs and the stage are optional and should be deleted if you have no use for them.**

-- The `backfill` job in the `pipeline` stage pushes commits from `main` branch backwards to `fqa` and `dev` branches.
-This is required for branching strategies where developers create branches from `main`, but have to merge their branches into other long running branches (`dev` and `fqa` in this template).
-    - This job requires a project access token configured for the GitLab repository - https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html
-    - Add 3 CI/CD variables to the repo called `BOT_NAME`, `BOT_USER_NAME` and `PROJECT_TOKEN`.
-The `BOT_NAME` should be the name of the project access token/bot account.
-The `BOT_USER_NAME` will be the user name for the bot account created when making the project access token (ex: `project_{project_id}_bot_{random_string}`).
-The `PROJECT_TOKEN` will be the passphrase generated after making the token.
-    - The Docker image requires a version of Git which can skip pipelines during a push (`git push -o ci.skip`).
-- The `rollback` job in the `pipeline` stage is an automated rollback pipeline that uses the "web" pipeline source.
-    - To rollback a deployment:
-        1. Identify the commit SHA which triggered the original deployment.
-        2. Go to CI/CD --> Pipelines in your GitLab repo.
-        3. Click the "Run pipeline" button to create a web-based pipeline.
-        4. Select the applicable org branch to run against.
-        5. Provide the variable key `SHA` and set its value to the commit SHA (short or full hash).
-        6. Press "Run pipeline" and confirm pipeline completes.
-This will use the `BOT_NAME`, `BOT_USER_NAME` and `PROJECT_TOKEN` from the project access token created for the `backfill` job.

 ## Declare Metadata to Deploy